KordingLab/hilbert-constrained-gradient-descent/README.md

 # Hilbert Constrained Gradient Descent
 Pytorch optimizers implementing Hilbert-Constrained Gradient Descent (HCGD) and Hilbert-Constrained Adam (HCADAM).
-These optimizers modify their parent optimizers by penalizing the movement of the network in function space.
-We use the L^2 notion of function space.
+These optimizers modify their parent optimizers to perform gradient descent in function space, rather than parameter space.
+This is accomplished by penalizing the movement of the network in function space on each step while maintaining the decrease in the loss.

 See Benjamin, Rolnick, Kording, ICLR 2019, https://openreview.net/pdf?id=SkMwpiR9Y7

 An example implementation in a larger NMT package can be found here: https://github.com/aribenjamin/OpenNMT-py

+## When to use

+When will this approach work better?
+A heuristic we find helpful is this optimizer will perform better than SGD if Adam outperforms SGD.
+Think hard LSTM problems, but not CNNs or ResNets with batchnorm. **Pros:** Better generalization performance, especially for problems where the relation between functions and parameters is highly curved. **Cons:** ~2x training time, per step.
+Since it converges more quickly, this can cancel out in terms of wall-time.

+We supply two different optimizers: HCadam and HCGD.
+Generally, HCadam works better than HCGD.
+See the paper for details on the difference between the two.

-## Usage
+## Implementation

-This optimizer is unusual in that it takes a 1st "test step" that it then corrects (in the direction opposite the gradient of the change in function space, so that this change is minimized).
-This behavior has the following implications:
+This optimizer requires the following change to your train loop:
 - When calling .step(), we require that you supply a function that evaluates your network on validation data.
         This will be called after taking the "test step" to see how far in L2 space we've gone.
 See the example below.

-- There are hyperparameters that control the corrective step (`n_corrections`, `inner_lr`)
+This is because the optimizer takes a 1st "test step" that it then corrects (in the direction opposite the gradient of the change in function space, so that this change is minimized).

+The default hyperparameter values are a good starting point.
+Try first searching over `fcn_change_limiter` within a factor of 10 on either side.
+Then, see if setting `n_corrections` to 2 or incrementally higher helps.
+This will get expensive, though, so consider whether it's worth your time.
+(Maybe you'd rather a bigger network, for example).

 #### Example training loop
 Notice the differences from a typical loop: